Suzanne is the bestselling author of four novels: Hush Little Baby, No Ordinary Life, In An Instant, and Hadley & Grace.

 PETS: An evil cat named Motley

-JOBS: McDonald's cashier, server, cookie company owner, marketing manager,
+JOBS: McDonald's cashier, server, cookie company owner, copywriter,

 (0-1) Livingston, New Jersey